logzio/cloudwatch-fetcher/README.md

 ### Position file

-After every successful iteration of each log group, the latest time & next token we got from AWS are will be written to a file name `position.yaml`
+After every successful iteration of each log group, the latest time & next token we got from AWS will be written to a file name `position.yaml`

 You can find the file inside your mounted host directory that you created.